 Stripe automatically generates invoice numbers to help track and reconcile invoices.
 Invoice numbers have a prefix and suffix, such as

-- Customer-level—Uses a unique prefix for each customer and assigns invoice numbers sequentially for a given customer.
+- Sequentially for each customer (customer-level)—Uses a unique prefix for each customer and assigns invoice numbers sequentially for a given customer.

-When configured to use customer-level numbering, each invoice number begins with the customer’s unique invoice prefix.
+When you configure an invoice to use customer-level numbering, each invoice number begins with the customer’s unique invoice prefix.

 For example, if one of your customers is a business named Typographic, you might set the prefix to